Commitment to Access

 Barnard Bound

-Barnard Bound provides a taste of Barnard College for promising young women who are current high school seniors, attending school in the United States, and will be part of the first generation in their families to attend a 4-year college and/or come from a low-income background.
+Barnard Bound provides a taste of Barnard College for promising and high-achieving young women who will be part of the first generation in their families to attend a 4-year college and/or come from a low-income background.
+The program is open to students attending high school in the United States and is offered in both virtual and on‑campus formats.

-Barnard Bound programming includes panels, presentations, and conversations featuring current students, faculty, and staff — all with the unique lens of what it means to be first-generation/low income at Barnard and in spaces of higher education.
-Barnard Bound participants will also have access to virtual workshops throughout the fall to continue learning more about Barnard and the application process.
+Barnard Bound features panels, presentations, and conversations with current students, faculty, and staff, all centered on the unique lens of what it means to be a first‑generation/low‑income student in college.
+Participants also gain access to virtual workshops throughout the fall to deepen their understanding of Barnard and the application process.

-- Financial Aid: Gain valuable insights into the financial aid process, including dedicated sessions for parents and guardians. essential insights on navigating financial aid, including sessions open to parents and guardians.
+- Financial Aid: Clear guidance on navigating the financial aid process, including sessions designed for parents and guardians.

-Mentorship: Hear from Barnard Student Admissions Representatives (BSARs), who will provide insights into their college experience and serve as a resource throughout the program.
+- Mentorship: Insights from Barnard Student Admissions Representatives (BSARs), who share their experiences and serve as ongoing resources.

 Access & Support Programs